mohanmca/professional_certification/aws-dva-c02/aws_db/5_2_aws_db_dynamodb_anki.md

 ## DynamoDB Keys

 * Partition key – A simple primary key, composed of one attribute known as the partition key.
 * Partition key and sort key – Referred to as a composite primary key, this type of key is composed of two attributes.
-The first attribute is the partition key, and the second attribute is the sort key.
+  * The first attribute is the partition key
+  * The second attribute is the sort key.

 ## Global table  - Cross region replication

 * In DynamoDB, we can create tables that are automatically replicated across two or more AWS Regions, with full support for multimaster writes.
   * To build fast, massively scaled applications for a global user base without having to manage the replication process
-*

 ## DynamoDB supports two kinds of indexes

 * Global secondary index – An index with a partition key and sort key that can be different from those on the table.
-  * GSI can span all of the data in the base table, across all partitions.
+  * GSI can span all the data in the base table, across all partitions.
   * Has own provisioned throughput settings for read and write activity that are separate from those of the table.
   * No size limit
 * Local secondary index – An index that has the same partition key as the table, but a different sort key.